aambrioso1/NLP/transformers/On What Transformers Know.md

 Using a question/answer approach, I explore what smaller scale models from the Hugging Face Library can do apart from their pre-tuned tasks and how models pre-tuned to different tasks behave differently.

 In simpler, but imprecise language, I explore a variety of tasks to see what a transformer, fine-tuned for one of the usual tasks, "knows".
 By "know" here I mean that the transformer's response to the task is the same as we might expect from a student who knows the appropriate response.
 Perhaps a more precised definition is that **I am looking for what zero-shot tasks can be found in small models**.
 Imagine that a teacher is probing the general knowlege of a group of students with short text prompts.
 The teacher asks questions and a student in the group gives an answer.
-For my experiments the teacher's questions will be in text form as required by the model.
+For my experiments the teacher's questions will be in the text form required by the model.
 The role of student will be played by a fine-tuned language model.
 The student will also respond with text.

 Here are some examples.
 Assume we are using a model trained for the fill-mask task, will the model be able to fill in the following?